zhihil/mobi-scan/backend/README.md

 ## Overview
 This is a Python server built using Flask, to where the mobile app uploads images for prediction.

+## Todo
+1. Put the server on HTTPS
+2. Database connection for fun?
+3. Add environment variables so that the backend only accepts CORS requests from the ngrok public endpoint
+4. Add some flags to distinguish between prod and dev
+5. Need to test this app and the frontend to make sure someone can install it and get it working end-to-end
+6. Try integrating RabbitMQ to the backend

 ## Setup
 1. Install the dependencies
 ```bash